astronomer/airflow-guides/guides/custom-xcom-backends.md

 This is more ideal for production environments because you can more easily manage what happens to your XComs over time, and you don't need to worry about periodically cleaning up the metadata database with another DAG.

-All of this can be great if you want to pass information between your tasks flexibly and sustainably.
+All of this can be great if you want to pass information between your tasks flexibly and sustainably, such as when you are using an operator that returns metadata by default.
 However, even though a custom XCom backend will allow you to pass more data between your tasks, Airflow is still not designed to be a processing framework.

 XComs were designed to pass *messages* between your tasks, such as metadata or other small amounts of data.
 If you want to pass large amounts of data between tasks, we recommend using an external processing framework such as Apache Spark, and using Airflow only for orchestration.